ITP Aero: History

-During 1989, Industria de Turbo Propulsores SA (ITP) was established.
+Industria de Turbo Propulsores SA (ITP) was established in 1989.
 It was originally structured as a joint venture between Spanish engineering conglomerate SENER and British aero engine manufacturer Rolls-Royce Holdings.
 Its formation was closely associated with the creation of EuroJet Turbo GmbH, a multinational engine consortium to develop and produce the EJ200 turbojet engine to power the Eurofighter Typhoon.

 In 1990, ITP acquired an engine maintenance plant located in Ajalvir, Madrid, from Spanish aircraft manufacturer Construcciones Aeronáuticas SA (CASA).
 During the following year, it launched engine component manufacturing activity at its plant in Zamudio, Bizkaia.
 In 1992, the company secured its first contract with Rolls-Royce, performing work on the Rolls-Royce Trent turbofan engine for civilian airliners such as the Airbus A330 and the Boeing 767.

 During 1998, ITP began developing an international presence via its acquisition of a majority stake in Mexican engine specialist Turborreactores.
 In 2001, it created a new business unit dedicated to the Castings sector.
 By 2008, ITP had opened new overseas facilities in the United Kingdom, Malta and the United States.

 Over time, ITP has participated in various international aero engine programmes in both the military and civil sectors.
 Accordingly, it has collaborated with companies such as Rolls-Royce, General Electric, Pratt & Whitney, SNECMA and Honeywell on such endeavours.
 The company has specialised in the manufacture and development of gas turbine components and modules.
 It also offers in-house support services, such as maintenance, repair and overhaul (MRO) activities and high value-added services on behalf of other engine manufacturers.